asciinema/asciinema/doc/asciicast-v1.md

 recording, and the actual content printed to terminal's stdout during recording.

+Version 1 of the format was used by the asciinema recorder versions 1.0 up to 1.3.

 ## Attributes

 Every asciicast includes the following set of attributes: